Display ads boost growth for sponsored ads advertisers

 Think about it this way: on Amazon, customers often start with a query – such as “polka dot neckties” – and then they receive a list of matching results.
 With sponsored ads, you can bid on specific keywords you want matched with your products (you might say, for example, that you’re willing to pay up to a certain amount per click for the chance for your ad to appear above or within search results for “polka dot neckties”).
 This is an incredibly effective method to help make your products discoverable in search results and attract new, high-intent customers.
 However, while you can tweak the keywords that you bid on and the prices that you’re willing to pay for each click, you don’t have as much control over the audience you can reach, the message you can share or how shoppers come to search for your products in the first place.

-Adding display ads gives you more flexibility to control the audience you reach and how
+Adding display ads gives you more flexibility to control the audience that you reach and how

 By adding display ads to your existing search campaigns, the total levers available to you expand considerably.